Andre601/mkdocs-materialx/docs/setup/adding-recent-updates-module.md

 <!-- md:option recently-updated.exclude -->

-:   <!-- md:default `[]` --> This option specifies the documents to be excluded.
+:   <!-- md:default none --> This option specifies the documents to be excluded.

 <!-- md:option recently-updated.template -->

-:   <!-- md:default `None` --> This option specifies the path to the custom rendering template.
+:   <!-- md:default none --> This option specifies the path to the custom rendering template.

 ## Add to sidebar navigation